ElmoNeedsArson/local_transcription/README.md

 where.exe python
 ```
 This will deliver you the python versions you have on your device in the environment variables.
 If the wrong version is at the top, you will need to change the order of your environment variables.
 If there is no python you will need to install it [here](https://www.python.org/downloads/), and make sure you add this to your environment variables:

 `C:\Users\[yourusername]\AppData\Local\Programs\Python\Python310\Scripts\`
 `C:\Users\[yourusername]\AppData\Local\Programs\Python\Python310\`

+> [!Note:]
-Note: This is the most likely path, but check where your python is installed.
+> This is the most likely path, but check where your python is installed.
 And ofcourse change the Python310 to reflect the actual version you are using in the environment variable.

 After the python version is correct, retry the oneliner from the video, if it still does not work, go back to the manual steps.